Gustavmk/azure-storage-browser/README.md

 4. **Define a CORS Rule**
    - Add a CORS (Cross-Origin Resource Sharing) rule with the following settings:
      - **Allowed Origins:** Add URL of your origin.
-It must me something similar to "https://storage_name.aleatory.web.core.windows.net"
+In this example case, it must be 'https://azdirbrowser.z5.web.core.windows.net'
      - **Allowed Methods:** `GET`, `HEAD`, `OPTIONS`
      - **Allowed Headers:** `*`
      - **Exposed Headers:** `x-ms-*`